Angelo8828/hoi4-better-philippines-names/README.md

 ###### Democracy
 - Democratic Philippines will retain its name, `Philippines`.
 - `Manuel Luis Quezon` will still be the leader of the `Nacionalista Party`.
+- Added `Dealbroker` and `Smooth-Talking Charmer` traits to Manuel Quezon

 ###### Fascism
 - Fascist Philippines will be called `Pilipinas`.
 It will have the same flag as the democratic Philippines.
 - `Benigno P. Ramos` will be the leader of the `Ganap Party`, having a generic portrait
+- Added `Editor` and `Eager Collaborator` traits to Benigno Ramos

 ###### Communism
 - Communist Philippines will be called `Bayan`.
 For its flag, I chose the old neutral/monarchy Philippines flag.
 - `Luis M. Taruc` will be the leader of the `Partido Komunista ng Pilipinas`, having a generic portrait too
+- Added `Ideological Crusader` and `Headstrong` traits to Luis Taruc

 ###### Neutral
 - Neutral Philippines will have a new name, `Haring Bayang Katagalugan`, and will have a flag based on the Katipunan Magdalo Flag.
 - `Artemio Ricarte` will lead the reformed `Katipunan`, also having a generic portrait
+- Added `Retired Officer` and `Hawk` traits to Artemio Ricarte

 <em>
 Notes: